 Expenses of Agency Adoptions

 If you choose a private agency for your adoption, you can expect to pay a high premium for their services.
 If you have been matched with a pregnant woman through the agency, you may end up paying for the medical and living expenses of the mother during her pregnancy.
-Additionally, because it is a private agency, the costs to you will also go towards paying the salaries of the adoption agency works, as well as the agency's overhead.

 If you choose to go through a public agency for your adoption, you will probably not be required to pay any fees, as these agencies typically receive their funding through the state.